laura-is-here/anarchistlb-gatsby/src/content/blog/covid-19-black-bloc-viral-mask-tutorial.md

 - Scissors or any craft knife
 - A pen
 - A bandana or face wrap
-- A disassembled​ [Filtrete 1500](https://low.es/2XnFe2T) or higher AC filter
+- A disassembled​ [Filtrete 1500](https://low.es/2XnFe2T) or higher AC filter **caution: some AC filters have fiberglass in them and are not safe to use.
+The one linked here is made of polyester.
+If you're not sure what kind yours is made of, just get the one linked to be safe**
 - **Print** [this sewing pattern](https://freesewing.org/fu-facemask-freesewing.org.a4.pdf)​ (use the small size one and disregard all the text we are going to simplify this a lot)

 _NB.
 Filtrete 1500 or greater is manufactured specifically to filter viruses, for this reason I think this is a far safer option than just wearing a bandana or other cotton masks.
 Your mileage may vary but these are what i'm wearing._